Controlling Equational Reasoning in Large Language Models with Prompt Interventions: Derivation Generation with LLMs

 However, we do not have access to ideal derivations $\mathcal{D}^*$ corresponding to templates $t(\mathcal{P}, G)$, nor ideal metric $M^*$ suitable for scoring $\hat{\mathcal{D}}$.
-Instead, we employ a symbolic engine to \textit{estimate} ground truth derivations to obtain $\tilde{\mathcal{D}^*}$ (Alg.~\ref{alg:derivation_generation}).
-Moreover, we are evaluating over a sample of derivations.
+Instead, we employ a symbolic engine to \textit{approximate} ground truth derivations to obtain $\tilde{\mathcal{D}^*}$ (Alg.~\ref{alg:derivation_generation}).
+Moreover, we evaluate over a sample of derivations.
 This means that, in practice, we are instead finding $\mathcal{M}^*$ such that

-where $N$ is the sample size.
-In this work, $M$ is a canonical text generation metric (\textit{e.g.,} ROUGE).